bidhansarker-ai/Big-data_Analytics-Project_TMU/Primary_code/README.md

 - R² Score

 ## Conclusions
-The project provides valuable insights into HHS staffing patterns and demonstrates the effectiveness of machine learning models in predicting staffing levels.
+This project yields significant insights into staffing patterns within HHS and highlights the efficacy of machine learning models in predicting staffing levels.

-## Future Work
+## Future Directions
-Further exploration of advanced synthetic data generation techniques and additional model tuning could be conducted to improve the analysis and predictions.
+Future endeavors could involve delving deeper into advanced synthetic data generation techniques and refining model tuning to enhance the analysis and prediction accuracy.